abougouffa/one-tab-per-project/README.md

 #### `otpp-project-name-function`

-Derrive project name from a directory.
+Derive project name from a directory.

 This function receives a directory and return the project name for the project that includes this path.